3 officers shot in Washington while attempting to make an animal cruelty arrest

-WASHINGTON (AP) — Three police officers were shot in Washington and a fourth suffered minor injuries after someone suspected of animal cruelty opened fire on them Wednesday morning, authorities said.
+WASHINGTON (AP) — Three police officers were shot in Washington during an attempted animal cruelty arrest that touched off an hourslong standoff Wednesday, police said.

-The officers are expected to survive the wounds and were being treated at area hospitals after the shooting in the nation’s capital, the Metropolitan Police Department said.
-The fourth was hurt at the scene, but not shot.
+The wounds included injuries to officers' hands and feet, Metropolitan Police Department Chief Pamela Smith said.
+They were being treated at area hospitals, per the Metropolitan Police Department.
+A fourth officer was hurt at the scene, but not shot.

-The shooter remained barricaded inside a home in the southeast part of the city hours after opening fire on police, a police spokeswoman said.
+The shooter remained barricaded inside a home in the southeast part of the nation's capital and continued firing shots hours after opening fire on police, a police spokeswoman said.

-Officers were attempting to make an arrest on an animal cruelty warrant, but the suspect refused to leave the home, police said.
-As officers tried to get inside, the person opened fire.
+The standoff started Wednesday morning as officers attempted to make an arrest on an animal cruelty warrant, but the suspect refused to leave the home, police said.
+As officers tried to get inside, a person opened fire.

-The three officers suffered gunshot wounds in the hand and foot, Metropolitan Police Department Chief Pamela Smith said.

-“This remains an active situation and the individual has continued to fire from that location,” she said.
+“This remains an active situation and the individual has continued to fire from that location,” Smith said.

 Crisis negotiators were speaking to the suspect, Smith said as she pushed lawmakers to pass legislation that would strengthen penalties for gun offenses in the nation’s capital.